 How the project works

-April 28, 2019 falls on a Sunday; schools will be honouring the National Day of Mourning on Friday, April 26, 2019.
+April 28, 2020 falls on a Tuesday; schools will be honouring the National Day of Mourning in the week before, culminating with the Day of Mourning (April 21-28).
 When you register your school or classroom to participate in the Day of Mourning BC Schools Project you have the option to:

 OPTION A. Receive a full package of materials by mail.
 The deadline to request a print package has passed.
 Please download materials here.